Create Deepfake Videos with Stable Diffusion (Mov2Mov & ReActor)

 Following installation, close and restart the Web-UI entirely to ensure the correct installation of the extension and avoid any potential errors.

 ReActor, an extension for the Stable Diffusion WebUI, makes face replacement (face swap) in images easy and precise.
-If you haven't installed this essential extension yet, you can follow our tutorial below:
+If you haven't installed this essential extension yet, you can follow our tutorial here: How to Face Swap in Stable Diffusion with ReActor Extension

 When crafting a deepfake video, ensure you have a prepared initial video, as this will be utilized for applying the face swap.